Corrado Grabbi: Early career

-the contemporary explosion of Alessandro Del Piero, he was loaned to Lucchese (76 games, 8 goals) and then Chievo (18 games, 2 goals) before switching to Modena.
+the contemporary explosion of Alessandro Del Piero, Grabbi was loaned to Lucchese (76 games, 8 goals) and then Chievo (18 games, 2 goals) before switching to Modena.
 There he found some real form, scoring 30 times in 58 appearances.
 This performance saw him signed by Ternana, where he played for one season before been loaned to Ravenna where he scored 13 goals.
-When he returned to Ternana he became a regular scorer again, with 20 goals in 34 games and became idol for the local supporters, who still remember him as the best player to ever have played for Ternana.
+When he returned to Ternana he became a regular scorer again, with 20 goals in 34 games and became an idol for the local supporters, who still remember him as the best player to ever have played for Ternana.

 Blackburn Rovers

-Grabbi's prolific season with Ternana saw him attract attention of various Serie A clubs, including Udinese and AC Milan.
+Grabbi's prolific season with Ternana saw him attract the attention of various Serie A clubs, including Udinese and AC Milan.
 But apparently Luciano Moggi of Juventus, who had previously pressured Grabbi to change his agent and join GEA World with no success, made it impossible for Ciccio to play in Italy, so in 2001 he was signed by Blackburn Rovers for a record fee of £6.75 million in July 2001, but due to injuries and personal reasons, he failed to repeat this progress, scoring just once in fourteen league games, his goal coming in a 1–0 win over Everton.
 He scored once more before going on loan to Messina, in the FA Cup against Barnsley.
 Leaving the club on loan meant he missed out on their victory in the 2002 League Cup Final.
-Grabbi's move to Blackburn is widely regarded as one of the worst transfers in the history of the Premier League.

-In the same interview, Grabbi stated that the only person who he became friends with in this time was Tugay Kerimoğlu.

-Despite his unsuccessful spell at Blackburn Rovers, Grabbi still has a cult following with fans of the club.

 During a loan spell back in Italy with Messina, he scored two goals in the final game of the season and saved Messina from relegation.
 Upon his return to England, he failed to reignite his form, and after a further 16 games and three goals (against Liverpool in the league, CSKA Sofia in the UEFA Cup and Walsall in the League Cup) with Blackburn, who had in the meantime signed ex-Manchester United strikers Dwight Yorke and Andy Cole, he was allowed to return to Italy permanently with Ancona in 2004.